-Helpshift Webhooks allow you to set up an integration with a third party service, such as Slack, PowerBI, a bot engine, and others, based on Helpshift events.
-You can use the integration to enable notifications via text, email or a communication app whenever a Helpshift event occurs.
+Helpshift Webhooks allow you to set up an integration with a third party service based on Helpshift events.
+You can use the integration to enable notifications via text, email, or a communication app whenever a Helpshift event occurs.
 Within the Helpshift Dashboard, you can define the conditions required to receive a notification.

 Examples of popular services that can connect to Helpshift using Webhooks are:

 - Notifications for all new Issues created in the Helpshift Dashboard